 The therapy ROM has to be set individually for each patient.
 You have to find the personal maximal flexion/extension without causing any pain.
 You always have to pay attention on the patient's reaction or expression.
 If you notice any sign for discomfort you will have to adjust the ROM.
 Consider that the ROM often differs between the two legs (especially in patients with hemiparesis).
 During a therapy session the ROM can increase in some patients (e.g. due to decreasing muscle tone).
-Therefore always readjust the therapy ROM to the patient's condition and needs.
+Therefore, always readjust the therapy ROM to the patient's condition and needs.
 The therapy ROM depends on the therapy goal set by the therapist.

-If it is the goal to improve the ROM of the patient, you should let him train with a ROM close to his maximum ROM.
-The bigger the ROM, the bigger is the afferent stimulus.
+If it is the goal to mobilize the patient's legs, you should let him train with a ROM close to his maximum ROM.